iron-io/docs/mq/reference/api/index.md

 ## List Message Queues

 Get a list of all queues in a project.
-100 queues are listed at a time.
-To see more, use the page parameter.
+By default, 30 queues are listed at a time.
+To see more, use the `page` parameter or the `per_page` parameter.
+Up to 100 queues may be listed on a single page.

 ### Endpoint